GNS3/gns3-server/docs/glossary.rst

 A Virtual Machine (Dynamips, IOU, Qemu, VPCS...), a cloud, a builtin device (switch, hub...)

-Item
+Shape
 -----

-Item are visual element not used by the network emulation.
+Shape are visual element not used by the network emulation.
 Like text, images, rectangle...
 They are pure SVG elements.

 Adapter